-Though we all want to make someone happy or smile, we get so caught up in our work and lives and travel that we don’t bother to be any nicer or do beyond what is expected of us.
+Though we all want to make someone happy or smile, we get so caught up in our work, lives, and travel we don’t bother to be any nicer or do beyond what is expected of us.
 We keep talking of personal growth but never end up doing a thing.

 I am no different and I openly talk about how my husband and I loosened up on being sweet to each other during the beginning of the lockdown to vent out a bit of pressure.
 But then we realized, hey, now we only got each other.
 There is no traffic, we can work together from home, and food is still abundant.
 We should sing don’t worry, be happy all day long.

 Pretentious jokes and Bob Marlyn aside, making people feel better is the least we can do.
 As Maya Angelou rightly said,

 but people will never forget how you made them feel.

 I have put together a list of 47 things that make people happy.
 These are some ideas that have helped me put a smile on people’s faces and have made them laugh or feel good.